Kinetic/kinetic-java/README.md

   cd ~/workspace
   git clone https://github.com/Kinetic/kinetic-java.git
   mvn clean package

+  # By default, simulator uses "USER-HOME/kinetic" as its data store folder.
+  # To build, the "workspace" must be located in a separate folder as the data store folder.
 ```

-**By default, simulator uses "USER-HOME/kinetic" as its data store folder.
-The "workspace" must be created in a separate folder as the data store folder.**

 ### Start the simulator